 3307 - Church Polity(Credits: 2)

 This course begins with the biblical grounds for Reformed church polity, compares this to other forms of church polity, and then focuses on the offices, supervision of doctrine, and consistory by studying the articles 1-43 of the Church Order of the Canadian Reformed Churches.
-Fall Semester.
+Winter Semester.

 3308 - Church History(Credits: 2)